pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 Fiscal policy should also be adjusted to reduce the unemployment gap.
 In fact, [optimal stimulus spending](/6/)—the amount of public spending above the spending given by the Samuelson rule—can be expressed as a function of three sufficient statistics: unemployment gap (once again), elasticity of substitution between public and private goods (measuring the value of public goods), and the unemployment multiplier (reduction in unemployment from public expenditure).
 Empirical evidence for the United States suggests that the elasticity of substitution [is positive](https://doi.org/10.1162/003465397557187) and the unemployment multiplier [is positive](https://doi.org/10.1016/j.jmoneco.2010.05.009).

-From this formula and the evidence, we get several insights:
+The formula and evidence provide several insights:

 + The Samuelson rule—which was derived in a neoclassical economy—remains valid in an economy with unemployment as long as unemployment is efficient.
 + If unemployment is above the FERU, then public spending should be above the Samuelson rule.
 That is, stimulus spending should be positive if the unemployment gap is positive.